How to Protect Raised Beds From Tunneling Animals

 While chicken wire might seem like a good idea, its hexagonal openings are often large enough for smaller critters like voles to squeeze through.
 It’s also more flexible and prone to rust.
 Hardware cloth, on the other hand, is rigid and durable.
 Its sturdy construction ensures that even determined pests can’t chew or claw their way through it.
 When you install a barrier at the bottom of your bed before adding soil, always opt for hardware cloth.

-Install an L-Shaped Underground Fence
+How to Install an L-Shaped Fence

 For animals that are expert diggers, a simple vertical barrier isn’t always enough.
 They’ll often just dig down until they can get underneath it.
 That’s where an L-shaped underground fence comes in.
 This clever design involves burying your barrier a few inches into the soil and then bending it outwards at a 90-degree angle, creating an “L” shape that extends away from your garden bed.